 7.1.2.
-Autonomous Network
+GRASP discovery

-In the context of autonomous networks, the Join Proxy uses the DULL GRASP M FLOOD mechanism to announce itself.
-Section 4.1.1 of $[RFC899\overline{5}]$ discusses this in more detail.
+This section is normative for uses with an ANIMA ACP.
+In the context of autonomic networks, the Join Proxy uses the DULL GRASP M FLOOD mechanism to announce itself.
+Section 4.1.1 of [RFC8995] discusses this in more detail.
 The Registrar announces itself using ACP instance of GRASP using M FLOOD messages.
-Autonomous Network Join Proxies MUST support GRASP discovery of Registrar as decribed in section 4.3 of [RFC8995] .
+Autonomic Network Join Proxies MUST support GRASP discovery of Registrar as decribed in section 4.3 of [RFC8995] .